dcunited001/dcunited001.github.io/_posts/2017-10-09-meditation-conceptual-designation-and-monadic-metaphysics.md

 If your conception of metaphysics emerges from the ideal instead of the material, then those forms that emerge should cohere to certain archetypical forms.
-If you accept platonic realism and accept that these metaphysical forms exist a priori -- which I believe they do -- then doesn't everything that could occur preexist within some totality?
+If you accept platonic realism and accept that metaphysical forms exist a priori -- which I believe they do -- then doesn't everything that could occur preexist within some totality?
 This totality has had many names through history -- Abraxus is one of them.
-However, these information life forms that emerge in higher organizations of chaotic systems must map to some organization of archetypes -- they exist as manisfestations of the composition of archetypes and metatypes.
+However, these information lifeforms that emerge in higher organizations of chaotic systems must map to some organization of archetypes -- they exist as manisfestations of the composition of archetypes and metatypes.
 Grimoires are an example of a medieval demonologist's classification of metaphysical beings, though these are primarily malevolent.